laurikari/tre/README_waf.txt

 I'm not a big user of Windows, but waf does work on that platform (again, needing only python and compiler tools, no IDE).
-However, the windows build of TRE using waf has not been tried at all.
+However, the windows build of TRE using waf has not been tried at all, even to see if it configures and builds successfully.
 I will look at the build and test situation on Windows after the "install" on other platforms, but will probably leave installation on Windows to someone else.

 Tom Rushworth <tbr@acm.org>